 According to the Egg Nutrition Center, the French had mastered over 685 techniques for preparing an egg by the time of the French Revolution.
-Whether an egg is scrambled, boiled, poached and fried, there is usually a cooking technique that ensures perfection if followed.
+Whether an egg is scrambled, boiled, poached and fried, there's usually a cooking technique that ensures perfection if followed.

 - Set the burner to medium heat to preheat the frying pan before you begin frying the egg.
 Preheating is complete when a drop of water sizzles on the frying pan.

 - Crack the egg by hitting it gently against the edge of the frying pan.
 Separate the shells and allow the yolk and the whites to flow into the center of the frying pan.

-Turn the stovetop heat to low — cooking an egg over lower heat ensures that the texture will be tender rather than rubbery.
+- Turn the stovetop heat to low — cooking an egg over lower heat ensures that the texture will be tender rather than rubbery.

-Slide the spatula under the fried egg, moving it from the frying pan to a plate.
-Turn-off the stovetop and allow the frying pan to cool.
+- Slide the spatula under the fried egg, moving it from the frying pan to a plate.
+Turn the stovetop off and allow the frying pan to cool.

 - If you're not handy with a spatula, cover the egg as it fries with a lid from a pot instead of turning it over.
 The egg will cook on both sides under the heat of the lid.